 The 1936 extensions to the agricultural hall

 The new brick building in front of the Agricultural Hall, erected in commemoration of the jubilee, proved a wonderful acquisition, and its beautiful external appearance was, only a few days before the show, added to ‘by the erection of a neat and appropriate brick and iron fence joining that building with the Memorial Gates, * and vastly, improving the main pedestrian entrance to the showground.
 The fitting of this new room withstands and fittings for the exhibition of ladies’ arts and crafts, was another outlay that added to the show’s attraction.
-(CN, 2 April 1936)
+(Camden News, 2 April 1936)

 Camden Agricultural Hall 1990 JKooyman CIPP